 Ding Ding!
 Now Entering the Ring….
 JOSEPH AND HARRY!

 JOSEPH: Today my opponent is …Harry Stone III?
 Come on, now!!!
 To the people reading this, I will now start typing with one hand behind my back and use small words to make this an even debate.
 I have a lot of anger in me.
 Maybe it is not anger, but rather the bean burrito I just ate from the gas station.
 Either way, I intend to take my inner pain out on my opponent in this first Blogger Dome battle.
-I am ready to go, Harry, so put your big boy pants on, and let’s get ready to rumble!!!
+I am ready to go, Harry, so put your big boy pants on, and let’s go!

 HARRY: If you’re new to comic collecting and investing, you should know healthy and vigorous debate comes with the hobby.
 Who would win in an epic showdown?
 Which company is better?
 What the next hot book will be?
 So on and so forth.
 Collectors love to disagree, so GoCollect is now introducing Blogger Dome, where we can publicly argue for your amusement while providing some insight.